 Image source: Imanami

-Conversely, in Azure AD the most restrictive permission set is used when a person is a part of multiple groups.
+In Azure AD, the most restrictive permission set is used when a person is a part of multiple groups.
 As a result, if the user belongs to a group that does not have authorization to use a given resource, then the user is unable to utilize that resource.
 This is even when the user is part of a group that allows access to the resource.
 To avoid this issue, it is necessary to ensure that all nested groups inside an Active Directory structure have identical permissions.

 Moreover, administrators should exercise caution when creating new groups to avoid layering groups with conflicting rights.
 This is accomplished by thoroughly evaluating the membership of each group and verifying that no two groups contain people who have distinct sets of permissions.